mohitsorde/jsosrm/README.md

   |  |__ myModel.js // a file per ParserBaseClass child
 ```

 Instances of ValidatorBaseClass, SetterBaseClass and GetterBaseClass with custom sync/async utility functions can be defined in validators, setters and getters folders respectively.
-For the example mentioned [here](#example), we need a custom getter that will mask the first 12 of a 16 digit payment card.
+For the example mentioned [here](#example), we need a custom getter that will mask the first 12 of a 16 digit payment card (besides the built-in ones - see [this](#listAll)).
 We do so by creating a file named 'paymentDetailsGetter.js' in 'getters' folder

 ```js
 // .*/getters/paymentDetailsGetter.js